JesSonne/HumPlant/Readme.md

 Here, we also introduce parameters (c1, c2, and c3), which serve as control knobs for how strongly each matrix affects the outcome.
-C-values close to 0 effectively deactivate the influence of the predictor matrix (i.e., all interaction probabilities  1).
+C-values close to 0 effectively deactivate the influence of the predictor matrix (i.e., all interaction probabilities approx. = 1).
 Higher c-values indicate that species have stronger preferences for, for instance, morphological matching partners (i.e. c1).